Welcome to MPTRAC!

 -

-Meteorological Data Pre-processing: Provides tools to calculate boundary layer characteristics, convective available potential energy (CAPE), geopotential heights, potential vorticity, and tropopause data.
+Meteorological Data Pre-Processing: The model pre-processes meteorological data to estimate variables such as boundary layer height, convective available potential energy (CAPE), geopotential heights, potential vorticity, and tropopause data, ensuring seamless integration with diverse datasets.

 -